-It seems paradoxical to describe a Pauillac second growth as an up-and-coming Chateau, however, Pichon Longueville has come a long way in the last fifteen years (an is still tracking on an upward trajectory).
-AXA’s flagship estate certainly can’t be accused of resting on their laurels – one can almost feel the ambition when you visit the estate.
-A succession of fabulous vintages reveals both how consistent and how profound Pichon Longueville has become.
+It seems paradoxical to describe a Pauillac second growth as an up-and-coming Chateau, however, Pichon Baron has come such a long way in the last fifteen years and it is still continuing to thrill on a yearly basis.
+A succession of fabulous vintages reveals both how consistent and how profound Pichon Baron has become.

 ‘The second wine of Pichon Baron, the Les Tourelles de Longueville, is the best second effort I have tasted from this estate.
 An equal part blend of Merlot and Cabernet Sauvignon, the wine is very seductive, with loads of black fruits, an almost caramelized note, low acidity and voluptuous texture.
 Endearing and pure, this full-bodied second wine is better than many vintages of the grand vin from the 1940s and 1950s.
 Drink it over the next 10-15 years.
 90/100’. - Robert Parker, Wine Advocate #199